-Honestly, I wasn’t too impressed with the reclining seat, and it didn’t really improve my ability to sleep the way I hoped it was.
+Honestly, I wasn’t too impressed with the reclining seat at all.
+It didn’t really improve my ability to sleep on a plane the way I hoped it would.
 It was just a different way of reclining, but not necessarily better.

 Breakfast was nothing special – as to be expected in Economy class.
 I had a yogurt and muffin along with orange juice and hot coffee!